Holsworthy

 An assessment of population growth drivers in Holsworthy reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the population of the Holsworthy statistical area (Lv2) is estimated at around 5,589 people, a decrease of 68 individuals compared to the 2021 Census figure of 5,657.
-This decline reflects an inferred resident population of 5,548, based on AreaSearch's validation of new addresses since the Census date and examination of the latest ERP data release by the ABS in June 2024.
-The population density stands at approximately 29 persons per square kilometer.
-Overseas migration contributed significantly to recent population growth, accounting for around 59.0% of overall gains.
-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+As of Feb 2026, the estimated population of the suburb of Holsworthy is around 5,591, a decrease of 66 people since the 2021 Census which reported a population of 5,657.
+This decrease reflects an inferred resident population of 5,548 based on AreaSearch's validation of new addresses and examination of the latest ERP data release by the ABS in June 2024.
+The population density is approximately 29 persons per square kilometer.
+Overseas migration contributed around 59.0% of overall population gains during recent periods.
+Population projections for Holsworthy are based on ABS/Geoscience Australia aggregations released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former.

 Frequently Asked Questions - Population